Calculator-Online.net

 Newton’s Law of Viscosity:

-According to the Newton’s law of viscosity the shear stress between adjacent layers of liquid is directly proportional to the velocity gradients between the two layers of fluid.
+According to Newton’s law of viscosity, the shear stress between adjacent layers of a fluid is directly proportional to the velocity gradient between those layers.

 Newton’s Law of Viscosity = τ = η du / dy